firecracker-microvm/firecracker-go-sdk/HACKING.md

 The instance is pre-configured to have

   - firecracker and jailer under /usr/local/bin.
-    Both of them are currently v0.17.0 and built with `cargo build --features vsock --release` to enable vsock support
+    Both of them are currently v0.20.0.
   - vmlinux.bin from
     https://s3.amazonaws.com/spec.ccfc.min/img/hello/kernel/hello-vmlinux.bin